tommyreins/tommyreins.github.io/_pages/about.md

 ### bio

-`Raised in Littlton, CO` -- halfway between the city of Denver and the massive Rocky Mountains. `Grew up hiking, biking, backpacking, and playing tennis.` Was fortunate enough to attend a `Jesuit high school`, where I devoured many extra-curriculars instead of my homework.
+`Raised in Littleton, CO` -- halfway between the city of Denver and the massive Rocky Mountains. `Grew up hiking, biking, backpacking, and playing tennis.` Was fortunate enough to attend a `Jesuit high school`, where I devoured many extra-curriculars instead of my homework.

 Studied `Computer Engineering at Iowa State University` in Ames, IA.
 Got clean in 2016, age 21.
 Shortly after, `my first A was in CS 311 Algorithms` and I tutored it for 3 semesters.
 Started a research project that built `robotic drone refueling stations`, and then attempted to turn it into a company.
 After that adventure + several internships, I `graduated in 2018` with a big job offer.